-With this results, one can conclude that the system performance is more degraded on channels with severe delay profiles, which are more frequency selective.
-Thus, it is necessary to use more pilot subcarriers in order to prevent the system from being affected by the channel estimation, resulting in a higher MER.
+With these results, one can conclude that the system performance is more degraded on channels with severe delay profiles, which are more frequency-selective.
+Thus, when the coherence bandwidth is smaller, it is necessary to use more pilot subcarriers in order to prevent the system from being affected by the channel estimation.